317brian/druid/docs/tutorials/tutorial-jupyter-index.md

   ~ under the License.
   -->

-You can try out the Druid APIs using the Jupyter notebook-based tutorials that are available.
+You can try out the Druid APIs using the Jupyter Notebook-based tutorials that are available.
 These tutorials provide snippets of Python code that you can use to run calls against the Druid API.

 ## Before you start